Updated 13th May 2021

 Source: EA Survey 2017

-The effective altruism community has a larger proportion of young people, white people, and males than the population as a whole.
+The effective altruism community has a larger proportion of young people, white people, and males than the general population.

-According to the 2019 EA Survey 2019 the average age of EAs is 31 years, is approximately 70% male, and approximately 87% white.
-This means as a community we have a long way to go to make it possible for people with different perspectives and experiences to make contributions which reflect their full potential.
+According to the EA Survey 2019, the community is approximately 70% male, 87% white, and its members are on average 31 years old.
+We have a long way to go to make it possible for people with different perspectives and experiences to make contributions which reflect their full potential.

-Here are some resources that will help you learn more about diversity and inclusion issues in the EA community, and may help you work on improving diversity in your own group.
+Here are some resources that will help you learn more about diversity and inclusion issues in the EA community.
+We recommend using them to improve diversity in your group.

 Forum posts from community members:

 - Kelsey Piper on Pitfalls in Diversity Outreach

 - AGB on EA Diversity: Unpacking Pandora’s Box